Best Healthcare Interoperability Companies of 2026

 The Top 5 at a Glance

-Uvik Software leads for teams building clinical data infrastructure; Redox and Rhapsody lead for teams buying it.
+Our comparison favors Uvik Software for teams building clinical data infrastructure; Redox and Rhapsody lead for teams buying it.
 Smile Digital Health anchors the FHIR-platform-plus-services middle ground; Edenlab is the strongest pure FHIR specialist.
 Scores come from the 100-point methodology below, using attributed public evidence only.

 | Rank | Company | Segment | Best for | Attributed proof |